-Score explanation: The concerned topic has been vertically integrated into the core curriculum.
-For example, the Community Medicine lecture on the topic 'Environment and Health' covered the impact of anthropogenic environmental toxins briefly.
-Especially indoor pollution affecting women cooking with fossil fuels, coal and wood and how it is associated with respiratory illnesses was briefly discussed.
-A chapter on 'Tuberculosis' also highlighted that the incidence of these diseases is higher in people with low socioeconomic status such as those living in slums, prisons etc. More importantly, the chapter on 'Occupational Health' deals directly with anthropogenic environmental toxins and hazards related thereof, (for example, pneumoconiosis due to silica and asbestos particles, arsenic and lead toxicity, cancers, dermatitis, etc) with immediate impact on the employees and corresponding collateral damage to the entangled population.
-'Tribal Health' also dealt with the effects of local environmental disruptions and the need for national policies to take their needs into account.
-The topic 'Disaster Management' clearly equated the changing climate with the frequency of disasters fracturing the under-served population.
+Score explanation: the concerned topic has been vertical integrated into the curriculum.
+For example, the community medicine lecture on the topic, environment and health covered the impact of anthropogenic, environmental, toxic briefly, especially indoor pollution affecting women cooking with fossil fuels, cold and wood and how it is associated with respiratory illness, was briefly discussed a chapter on tuberculosis also highlighted that the incidence of these diseases, higher in people with low social economic status and such as those living, slabs, prison, et cetera, more important to the chapter on occupational health directly deals with anthropology, environment, environmental talk and hazards related to their of, for example, pneumoconiosis due to silica and asbestos particles are secretly toxicity, cancer, dermatitis, et cetera, with immediate impact on the health of the employees and corresponding collateral damage to the entangled population, tribal health also dealt with the effects of local environmental disruption and the need for national policies to take the needed accounts.
+The topic disaster management clearly equator, the changing climate with the frequency of disasters fracturing the underserved population.